What Is POS Marketing? Point Of Sale Marketing Explained

 2. Pavement signs

-Whether you display your marketing materials on heavy duty weatherproof pavement signs, or on a simple A board, these are an easy way to regularly bring in footfall from the street, and can be used indoors too, to draw attention to displays.
-Get your high-quality marketing posters printed and sent with your signs for maximum convenience onsite.
+Whether you display your marketing materials on heavy duty pavement signs, or on a simple A board, these are an easy way to regularly bring in footfall from the street, and can be used indoors too, to draw attention to displays.

 3. Shelf talkers and barkers

-Along with aisle signs and shelf banners, shelf talkers are one of the easiest ways to enact effective upselling in-store, as they disrupt the shopper journey, effortlessly drawing attention to their shelf location and encouraging customers to compare products.
-Enhance their effect by considering your POS marketing colours and messages.
+Along with aisle signs and shelf banners, shelf talkers are one of the easiest ways to enact effective upselling in-store.
+They disrupt the shopper journey, effortlessly drawing attention to their shelf location and encouraging customers to compare products.

 Shelf signs for pos advertising